biometrixtech/plans/documentation/api_demo.md

     "body_parts": [
         {
             "body_part_location": integer,
-            "completed": boolean,
-            "goals": [goal, goal],
-            "side": side
+            "side": side,
+            "completed": boolean
         }
     ],
     "completed": boolean,
     "completed_date_time": Datetime,
     "event_date_time": Datetime,
     "minutes": integer,
-    "start_date_time": Datetime
+    "start_date_time": Datetime,
+    "goal": goal,
 }
 ```

-*`body_part_location` will be an integer reflecting the Body Part enumeration as defined in this appendix.
+* `body_part_location` will be an integer reflecting the Body Part enumeration as defined in this Appendix.
+* `goal` will be a goal as defined in this Appendix.

 ### Cold Water Immersion